gr4b0wski/netflix_clustering_project/README.md

    ```bash
    jupyter notebook
    ```
-4. Open `NetflixClusteringProject.ipynb` and run the cells sequentially.
+4. Open `NetflixClusteringFinalProject.ipynb` and run the cells sequentially.
 The raw dataset will be downloaded automatically.